 In general, bhel is a quick street snack, including puffed rice as the main ingredient.
-It also consists of vegetables and a tangy tamarind sauce and has a crunchy texture.
-They range in flavours from sweet, savoury, sour to tangy.
+It also consists of vegetables, and tangy tamarind sauce and has a crunchy texture.
+Bhels have vivid flavours that range from sweet, savoury, and sour to tangy.

 Preparing Sweet Corn Bhel

 Like I said above making this bhel is super easy and quick.
 Since it is a no-cook recipe you will not require a kitchen or other classic vessels.
 There’s one exception here.
 You will need to boil the sweet corn.

 After boiling the corn peel it off.
 Remember, they are hot and make sure you don’t burn your hands.
 Hence, allow them to cool down or keep them in normal water for a while.
 Don’t keep them in the fridge otherwise, they will become hard to chew.